sufrin-kim-fishman/tweetworld/README.md

 ## Development/Contribution

 Make a pull request if you're interested in helping develop for this project.

+Set up a config/keys.js file with your own Twitter API keys.

 ## Future